Equity and Diversity

 How do racially minoritized students experience the racial climate of predominantly white universities?
 Dr. Rolón-Dow uses narrative storytelling to capture students’ experiences of racial microaggression and microaffirmation on university campuses.
 These stories illustrate how racially minoritized university students navigate predominantly white universities.
 Her work illuminates problematic types of racial interactions on university campuses as well as interactions that can contribute to more racially affirming campus environments.
 Dr. Rolón- Dow’s work outlining a theory and typology of racial microaffirmations was published in Race, Ethnicity and Education.
 Dr. Rolón-Dow has also conducted research on the experiences of Latinx students in Puerto Rico and mainland U.S. universities.
 She focuses on the ways Latinx students experience diversity, equity and inclusion initiatives.

+Research has demonstrated that students from underrepresented groups often foster deeper connections with teachers who share a cultural, racial, or ethnic background with them.
+But, how can we encourage more students from underrepresented backgrounds to pursue teaching as a career?
 Carol Wong’s research and service interests center on equity and the learning sciences.
-Recent projects aim to enhance diversity recruitment efforts by improving academic and social support for prospective teacher education students who are underrepresented, low-income, or potential first-generation college students, including the creation of a “pipeline,” whereby Delaware youth from historically underrepresented populations would enroll in teacher education programs at the University of Delaware, which in turn, will increase the diversity of teachers in our local schools.
+Her recent projects with University of Delaware colleagues aim to improve academic and social support for prospective teacher education students who are underrepresented, low-income, or first-generation college students.
+She has also worked to create a “pipeline” that encourages Delaware youth from historically underrepresented populations to enroll in teacher education programs at the University of Delaware.

 Funded Research & Engagement